liangqing/syncrypto/README.rst

     syncrypto --change-password [encrypted folder]

-change the password of the encrypted folder
+Change the password of the encrypted folder, this will re-encrypt all files within the encrypted folder

 Show the help